PaddlePaddle/book/serve/README.md

 will be a list of floats.
 For completeness, we will list all data types
 below:

-There are tweleve data types supported by PaddePaddle:
+There are twelve data types supported by PaddePaddle:

 | | plain | a sequence | a sequence of sequence |
 | --- | --- | --- | ---|